 Before taking carvedilol,

 The following nonprescription or herbal products may interact with carvedilol: St. John's Wort.
 Be sure to let your doctor and pharmacist know that you are taking this medication before you start taking carvedilol.
 Do not start this medication while taking carvedilol without discussing with your healthcare provider.

 - tell your doctor and pharmacist if you have are allergic to carvedilol, any other medications, or any of the ingredients in carvedilol tablets and extended- release capsules.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have or have ever had problems with blood flow in your feet or legs, diabetes or any other condition that causes you to have low blood sugar, hyperthyroidism (condition in which there is too much thyroid hormone in the body), low blood pressure, Prinzmetal's angina (chest pain that comes at rest with no obvious cause), or pheochromocytoma (a tumor that develops on a gland near the kidneys and may cause high blood pressure and fast heartbeat).
+- tell your doctor if you have or have ever had problems with blood flow in your feet or legs, diabetes or any other condition that causes you to have low blood sugar, hyperthyroidism (condition in which there is too much thyroid hormone in the body), low blood pressure, Prinzmetal's angina (chest pain that comes at rest with no obvious cause), pheochromocytoma (a tumor that develops on a gland near the kidneys and may cause high blood pressure and fast heartbeat), or heart, kidney, or liver disease.
 Also tell your doctor if you have ever had a serious allergic reaction to a food or any other substance.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking carvedilol, call your doctor.

-- if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking carvedilol.
+- if you are having surgery, including dental or eye surgery, tell the doctor, dentist, or eye doctor that you are taking carvedilol.